raesene/kubernetes-presentation/_posts/0000-01-01-introduction.md

 Note:

 Threat models are very important in security.
-First question in response to "Is this secure?" is "From what"
+First question in response to "Is this secure?" is "From what?"

 --

 # External Attackers

+Note:

+Here we have an attacker who can see the cluster across a network (either over the Internet for a cloud based cluster, or over an internal network)

 --

 # Attacker with access to a single container

+Note:

+Here we've got an attacker who has managed to get command execution access to a single container.
+For example using a vulnerability in a web application deployed to the cluster.

 --

 # User with rights to run a container

+Note:

+Here we've got a user who has some level of cluster rights, below cluster-admin.
+So there's an intention that they'll be able to execute some actions on the cluster and not others.

 ---